Burntisland

-It is known locally for its award-winning sandy beach, the 15th-century Rossend Castle, as well as the traditional summer fair and Highland games day.
+Burntisland is known locally for its award-winning sandy beach, the 15th-century Rossend Castle, as well as the traditional summer fair and Highland games day.
 To the north of the town a hill called The Binn is a landmark of the Fife coastline; a volcanic plug, it rises 632 ft above sea level.

 History

 Early evidence of human activity in this area has been found in rock carvings on the Binn, thought to be about 4,000 years old.
 The Roman commander Agricola may have used the natural harbour and set up camp at the nearby Dunearn Hill in AD 83.

 The earliest historical record of the town was in the 12th century, when the monks of Dunfermline Abbey owned the harbour and neighbouring lands.
 The settlement was known as Wester Kinghorn or Little Kinghorn and developed as a fishing hamlet to provide food for the inhabitants of Rossend Castle.
 The harbour was then sold to James V by the abbots of Dunfermline Abbey in exchange for a parcel of land.
 The land was granted royal burgh status by James V in 1541.
 When the status was confirmed in 1586, the settlement gained independence from the barony of Kinghorn and was renamed Burntisland, possibly a nickname from the burning of fishermens' huts on an islet now incorporated into the docks.
 However, Ross (2007) considers this explanation of the town's name "implausible" and proposes the origin Burnet's Land after a local personal name.

 Substantial remains of the original parish church, built in the late 12th century, survive in a churchyard to the north of the old town on Church Street.
 The building of a town wall to both north and east in the post-Flodden world of late 16th century Scotland, which placed the old church outwith the protective wall, was one of the several reasons that a new church was built in 1592: Burntisland Parish Church, also known as St Columba's.
 This was the first new parish church built in Scotland after the Reformation.
 It is a unique shape, square with a central tower upheld on pillars, and lined all round with galleries, to allow the greatest number of people to be reached by the minister's words during the service.
 The church contains some carved wooden panels.

 In 1601, King James VI chose the town as an alternative site for the General Assembly of the Church of Scotland.
 This was when a new translation of the Bible was first discussed, a project which James brought to fruition a decade later in the King James Bible.